wncc/learners-space/Machine Learning/Week2/README.md

 * This **[article](https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc)** covers the major aspects of Logistic Regression and should give you a firm grasp on the mathematics behind this algorithm

+### Binary Logistic Regression
+Binary logistic regression is used for classififcation into only 2 classes.
+Checkout **[this](https://www.statisticssolutions.com/binary-logistic-regression/)** short read on Binary Logistic Regression.
+<br>The output of a binary logistic classifier is a probability value between 0 and 1, where 0 and 1 represent the two classes.
+By now you must be familiar with activation functions.
+The activation function used for Logistic Regression is the Sigmoid Function, which is also known as the Logistic Activation function.
+You can read more about it **[here](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6)**.

 ### Multinomial Logistic Regression

 Logistic regression can be binary or multinomial in nature.
 The **multinomial logistic regression** is also termed as **Softmax Regression**.
-Go through this **[article](https://stats.idre.ucla.edu/stata/dae/multinomiallogistic-regression/)** to go deeper into the concepts of Multinomial Logistic Regression.
+* Go through this **[article](https://stats.idre.ucla.edu/stata/dae/multinomiallogistic-regression/)** to go deeper into the concepts of Multinomial Logistic Regression.

+The activation function used in the case of Multinomial Logistic Regression is known as the Softmax Activation Function.

+* Checkout this great **[article](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d)** on Softmax basics.

+Basically, the softmax function takes in a vector of real values as input, and generates a probability vector as the output.
+The dimension of this vector is the same as the number of classes for classification, and hence a single vector element having higher value than the rest of the vector elements helps us to classify the input vector (representative of an image, text, etc.) into a class.

 ## Exploratory Data Analysis